+A.2.2 DID Document Transaction

 The DID document transaction is funded either by the DID issuance transaction or DID funding transaction.
 It carries DID document in the third segment of OP_RETURN payload.
 The transaction has one input which MUST spend the UTXO provided by either DID issuance or DID funding transaction.